 Meanwhile, the unlucky value investor can be left waiting for a catalyst which never arrives.
 This is known as the "value trap".
 Some things, sadly, are cheap for a reason: there’s no knight coming to the rescue and the company eventually slides into obscurity, along with your investment.

 There are times when both styles perform well in the cycle.
 Over long periods in history, value has proved to have the edge, markedly outperforming growth in the hundred years to 2007.
-However, with central banks keeping interest rates low or near zero since the global final crisis of 2008, growth investing has gained the upper hand, according to recent research by Brewin Dolphin and data from Thomson Financial Datastream.
-Indeed, at the time of writing, the gap between returns from growth and value was at its widest point for 25 years, nearly 450%.
+However, with central banks keeping interest rates low or near zero since the global final crisis of 2008, growth investing has gained the upper hand, according to recent research by Brewin Dolphin.
+Indeed, the gap between returns from growth and value is at its widest point for 25 years.
 Predictably, some commentators have sounded the death knell for value investing while others interpret the divergence as a signal value stocks are soon to rebound.

 For the individual investor, deciding between growth and value isn’t as tough as it looks.
 In reality, most fund managers use a blend of styles: growth managers must understand the “real” value of their investments to avoid overpaying and value managers rely on some kind of growth for their targets to return to favour.
 Warren Buffett, who is generally thought of as a value investor, actually treads the middle ground.
 He summed up his position by saying: “It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price.”